Life (1999 film): Production

 In July 1996, it was announced Eddie Murphy would star in the buddy comedy Life.
 The film was the result of a pitch Murphy gave to Brian Grazer, whom Murphy previously worked with on The Nutty Professor.
 The film was the first of a two-movie deal between Murphy and Imagine Entertainment, the second being Bowfinger.

 Although Life is set in Parchman, Mississippi, it was filmed in California.
 Filming locations in the Los Angeles area included Downey and Norwalk, in addition to the Universal Pictures backlot.
 Locations in northern California included Sacramento, Brentwood, and Locke.
 Filming took place from March to June 1998.

 Reception

 Box office

 Life was released on April 16, 1999, in North America.
-On its opening weekend, the film grossed $20,414,775, making it one of the biggest April openings at that time.
+On its opening weekend, the film grossed $20,414,775.
+It would hold the record for having the biggest opening weekend for a non-sequel R-rated comedy until Me, Myself & Irene replaced it in June 2000.
 However, its gross the next weekend amounted to $11,257,995, and $6,481,175 in its third weekend.
-Its domestic run concluded with $63,886,029 for a worldwide total of $73,475,268, making it a financial disappointment.
+Its domestic run concluded with $63,886,029 for a worldwide total of $73,475,268, making it a massive financial disappointment.